lefaith12661/Personal_Projects/Money_Review/README.md

 ### DESCRIPTION
 ------------
-Money Review is A web-based application that combines HTML, CSS, JavaScript, Python, and SQL to provide users with a tool for calculating and managing their weekly spendings in a centralized platform.
+Money Review is a web-based application that combines HTML, CSS, JavaScript, Python, and SQL to provide users with a tool for calculating and managing their weekly spendings in a centralized platform.

-This project was inspired by my roommate and I's weekly spending review.
-It was a process that took a lot of our time due to the use of different tools and web pages.
-As the result, I wanted to build this web-based application to help us and others increase efficiency and reduce the task's time.
+This project was inspired by the weekly spending review my roommate and I conducted to manage our expenses.
+We realized that the process was consuming a significant amount of our time as we had to rely on various tools and visit multiple web pages.
+As a result, I embarked on creating a web-based application to streamline the process and boost efficiency.
+The goal for this project is to assist not only ourselves but also others in optimizing their time and enhancing efficiency when managing their expenses.

 <img src="./static/webpage.jpg" alt="homepage" />
 <br />